Core Idea

 Architecture Decision Criteria

-Starting Point - Identify Architecture Characteristics:
+Starting Point — Identify and Rank Architecture Characteristics:

-- Rank characteristics as:
+- Rank them deliberately:

 - Tier-1: Must-have